• Skip to main content

 • Scrape the pulp off of the skin.

-• If the pulp of your pumpkin is soft enough, you can mash it with a fork and you are finished.
-If not, or if you want it smoother, purée the roasted pumpkin in a food processor or with an immersion blender.
+• Mash the pumpkin flesh with a fork or potato masher.
+For a smoother consistency, purée the roasted pumpkin in a food processor or with an immersion blender.

 • Remove the skin by cutting it off with a sharp knife or peeling it with a vegetable peeler.

-• Place the peeled pumpkin pieces in a pan and cover with water.
+• Fill a large pot with the peeled pumpkin chunks and cover them with water.

-• Bring to a boil and simmer until the pumpkin is soft.
+• Bring to a boil and simmer until the pumpkin is fork-tender.

 Rather than boiling the pumpkin directly, you can steam the pieces in a steamer or a steamer insert within a large pan.